APCSLowell/AnimatedGIF/README.md

   }
   ```

-If you run the program, you'll notice that after `frameCount` reaches 29 or so, the circle is so big that it fills the screen and after that there is no noticeable change in the appearance of the animation.
+If you run the program, you'll notice that after `frameCount` reaches 29 or so, the circle is so big that it fills the screen.
+After that there is no noticeable change in the appearance of the animation.
 ### Step 3: Modify the program to use the `gifAnimation` processing library
 Now we are going to add the code that allows us to export the animation as a gif file.
 The new program is: